Utah's Hidden Gems

 This is the price of guiding fees only.
 It is important to note that Austin James Jackson LLC is not responsible for your lodging or travel to each location. $500 is due at the time of registration to hold your spot.
 The remaining balance of the workshop must be paid no later than 30 days prior to the first day of the workshop.
 If you fail to do so, your spot in the workshop may be lost, and you will not recieve a refund.

 Should you need to cancel your attendance to the workshop, the down payment can be refunded within 120 days of the start of the workshop, minus a small processing fee.
 After 120 days before the workshop, the down payment is non-refundable.

 This workshop will involve some hiking in sand, as well as walking over rocks and moving through slot canyons.
 We will be visiting one slot canyon that is so narrow that you will be required to carry your pack over your head for a short distance.
-If you are physically fit and capable of walking 3-4 miles a day, you will have no problem in this workshop.
+If you are physically fit and capable of walking up to 6 miles a day, you will have no problem in this workshop.

 If you have any concerns about your fitness level for this workshop, please contact me.

 I limit my group size to 5 students so that I can spend as much time as needed working with each student individually.
 This workshop is open to all skill levels, so I expect that each student will need help directly catered to them, and most instruction will be individual, rather than as a group.
 This allows me to successfully teach both beginners, intermediates, and aspiring pros all in the same workshop!

 Recommended Skill Level:

 My clients have a wide range of skills all the way from beginner to experienced semi-professional.
 This workshop is open to clients of all skill levels, and I teach each student as much information as they are able to digest in a short weekend.
 I find that by limiting my workshops to 5 students, no one feels held back by someone who may not learn as fast as others.
 I'll teach each student as much as you're able to handle in our time together!